 i found 7 CVEs in npm packages with 40M+ weekly downloads. here's the tool i used.

-i've been using Claude Opus 4.6 to systematically audit npm packages since early march. after finding 7 CVEs across mysql2, jsPDF, LiquidJS, Uptime Kuma, and node-forge, i'm open-sourcing the multi-agent framework that made it possible.
+i used Claude Opus 4.6 to systematically audit npm packages and found 7 CVEs across mysql2, jsPDF, LiquidJS, Uptime Kuma, and node-forge. the multi-agent framework behind it — pwnkit — is now the closed-source engine powering 0sec.

 in three weeks, i found 7 security vulnerabilities in npm packages downloaded 40 million times a week.